reframejs/reframe/docs/usage-manual.template.md

-If you add `htmlStatic: true` to all your page configs, then all HTMLs are rendered at build-time, no server code is required, and your app can be deployed to a static website host such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).
+If you add `htmlStatic: true` to all your page configs, then all HTMLs are rendered at build-time, no Node.js server is required, and your app can be deployed to a static website host such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).